 Choosing bed sheets is a choice far more complex than simply which feels nicer.
 One must consider how sheets wash, what their cooling potential is, how they look, their price, their durability, and even more specific factors.
 In fact, finding the perfect sheets for your needs depends on a multitude of aspects.
-And much of the sheets properties come down to their raw materials.
+And much of the properties of the sheets come down to their raw materials.

-Here is a comprehensive guide to cotton and Lyocell sheets, in order to help you decide what’s best suited to you.
+Here is a comprehensive guide to Lyocell vs cotton sheets, in order to help you decide what’s best suited to you.